Sie können diesen Artikel auch auf Deutsch (German) lesen.

 We also saw this review in Capterra – which shows a disgruntled user who tried and failed to reach their support for the entire week between Christmas and New Year’s.

-We understand having a skeleton staff over key holidays – but today’s marketers will often having expensive campaigns running, and require customer support 365 days of the year.
+We understand having a skeleton staff over key holidays – but today’s marketers will often have expensive campaigns running, and require customer support 365 days of the year.

 Customer support availability is something else to think about if you’re considering LeadQuizzes.